yortyrh/polly-id3/.github/README.md

    - Check for TypeScript compilation errors

 4. **S3 Bucket Issues:**
-   - Verify the S3 bucket name is correct
+   - Verify the S3 bucket name is configured in environment variables
    - Ensure the bucket exists and is accessible
    - Check IAM permissions for S3 access